narekonanyan/cleandir/README.md

 # cleandir
-Python script that groups file types into folders
+Python script that groups different file types into folders.